By Paul Taylor

 These particular shampoos have been chosen because they have different types of formulation and ways in which they are said to work.
-So you should get a good idea as to which one might be the right type of product for you to try.
+So you should get a good idea as to which one might be the right type of product for you.

 As well as the chart above, the six important considerations below should also help you decide which product type to try.

 First, decide whether you want to treat your hair loss using a DHT blocker, hair regrowth stimulator, drug or combination* of these.